schemadesign/schema_cms/README.md

 ## Running locally

 1. Create Auth0 tenant for local use.
 You can find instructions [here](./docs/auth0.md).
-2. Create and fill `local.env` file:
+2. Copy `local.env-example` file as `local.env` and fill missing `Auth0` envs using values from your tenant:

     ```bash
     cp local.env-example local.env